hannibal002/SkyHanni/CONTRIBUTING.md

 ### Changelog Builder

-The PR description is processed by our [ChangeLog Builder](https://github.com/SkyHanniStudios/SkyHanniChangelogBuilder).
+The PR description is processed by our [ChangeLog Builder](https://github.com/SkyHanniStudios/SkyHanniChangelogBuilder), which is included as a build dependency of the SkyHanni project.
+The `ChangelogVerification` Gradle task in `buildSrc/` uses it to validate PR descriptions in
+CI.
 Do not manually edit `docs/CHANGELOG.md` or `docs/FEATURES.md`.
 These files are maintained by the project maintainer.

 - Follow the format examples from the template and remove the categories that do not apply to your PR.
 - A PR might include multiple changelog categories simultaneously.